blockchain/service-my-wallet-v3/README.md

   * `PORT` - port number for running dev server (default: `3000`)
   * `BIND` - ip address to bind the service to (default: `127.0.0.1`)

-### Deployment
+## Deployment

-If you want to use blockchain-wallet-service in your production server, you just have to run:
+If you want to use blockchain-wallet-service in your UNIX production server, you just have to run:

 ```sh
 $ nohup blockchain-wallet-service start --port 3000 &